 - 9.6 When membership is suspended, a member cannot exercise their members' rights such as voting at a general meeting. - 9.7 A person immediately stops being a member if: - i. their membership is cancelled under these rules - ii. they resign by writing to the committee, or - iii. they die. - 9.8 If a member resigns, the association is not required to refund any joining and membership fees already paid. - 9.9 Members must be 16 years or over.
 Children from 12 are welcome to attend "youth events" and in these events all children under 16 must always be supervised by a parent or carer. - 9.10 Any acts of violence by members will result in immediate expulsion from the association and all fees will be non-refundable. - 9.11 An aim of this association is to encourage positive behaviour towards others, acceptance of differences and diversity, and the promotion of our members to be of good standing within the organisation and within society generally both in person and while conducting themselves online.
 Consequently, anti-social behaviour in any form is not tolerated at any event or related activity pertaining to this association including, but not limited to, committee meetings and online forums (Discord).
 Breaching this condition will result in action from the association performed as soon as practicable after a complaint is received.
 This may include a warning to the offending member/s or removal from the association without refund of any paid fees.
 Any action taken is at the discretion of the committee.
 Anti-social behaviour includes, but is not limited to, excessive and unwarranted noise, assault, sexual assault, intimidation, threatening behaviour, abusive behaviour, damage to property, vandalism, stalking, or any behaviour as deemed inappropriate by the committee. - 9.12 Any acts that cause discomfort to another member will result in a either a warning or instant removal from the association with all fees non-refundable.
 Repeated warnings for minor infractions will result in suspension of the perpetrator from association activities for a time defined by the committee.
-Further minor infraction behaviour will result in immediate expulsion from the association with all fees non-refundable. - P.13 There are two levels of membership within the association: Standard Members and Voting Members.
-Each Standard Member (upon payment of membership) may choose to nominate themselves as a Voting Member in writing in an appropriate nomination form.
-This application is then put to a majority vote at the next committee meeting as part of a committee endorsed process.
-If successful, the Standard Member is upgraded to a Voting Member and has full voting rights within all official voting meetings and processes.
-At any stage, the committee may downgrade the membership status of a Voting Member to Standard Member through majority vote.
-Reasoning for this action may include, but not limited to, the Voting Member's behaviour or by breaching any rules contained in this document.
+Further minor infraction behaviour will result in immediate expulsion from the association with all fees non-refundable. - 9.13 There is two levels of membership within the association: Voting Members and Support Members.